rhari008/inventoryList_Neo/target/sdk/samples/connectivity/readme.txt

 ##############################################################

 The connectivity sample covers two basic connectivity scenarios:
- - Outbound internet destinations usage
+ - Outbound Internet destinations usage
  - On-demand to on-premise connectivity scenario.

-Prerequisites for execution on a Local Server from the Eclipse IDE
+Prerequisites for the execution of the outbound Internet destination scenario in a local Server from the Eclipse IDE

 1. Configure the destination 'outbound-internet-destination' In order to run the sample from your Eclipse IDE, you need to import a destination into the local server.